Trauma informed. Life saving. Healing. This is for us.

 Research-based

 Fortunately, we don’t need to guess about birth-related trauma and trauma-informed care.
 There is a tremendous amount of research that has informed and shaped this course.
-This course is backed by over 400 academic references that come from multiple disciplines, including:
+This course is backed by 500 academic references that come from multiple disciplines, including:

 Collaborative